PRANITHABORIGAM/Super-Store-Sales-Dashboard-Power-BI/README.md

 4. Actionable Insights and Recommendations: End goals is to share valuable insights and actionable information that can drive strategic decision-making and support the supermarket's goals for growth, efficiency and customer satisfaction.

 **Tools/Skills Used:**
-'''DAX
+-DAX
-Power Query
+-Power Query
-ETL
+-ETL
-Measures
+-Measures
-Custom Visuals
+-Custom Visuals
-Slicers
+-Slicers
-Data Modeling
+-Data Modeling
-Data Transformation
+-Data Transformation
-Data Cleaning
+-Data Cleaning
-Power BI Desktop
+-Power BI Desktop
-Conditional Formatting
+-Conditional Formatting
-Dashboard'''
+-Dashboard

 **Insights:**
-'''1.The retail store generated approximately $2 million in sales, processing about 22,000 orders, and yielded a profit of $175,000.
+1.The retail store generated approximately $2 million in sales, processing about 22,000 orders, and yielded a profit of $175,000.

 2.In 2020, peak sales reached approximately 165K, while profits approached 8K.

 3.It takes approximately 4 average days to deliver the products.

 4.For the first 15 days of January 2021, the sales amount is forecasted to reach 9470, with the lowest projected value being 1156.

 5.The Standard Class delivery mode generated the highest amount of sales at $0.33 million.

 6.The Office Supplies Category achieved sales of 0.64 million, followed by technology products at 0.47 million.

 7.To the Year-over-Year (YoY) trend, sales and profit gradually grow each month, peaking in December.

-8.For Year-over-Year (YoY) analysis, it is observed that sales dip in October in both years, while profit peaks'''
+8.For Year-over-Year (YoY) analysis, it is observed that sales dip in October in both years, while profit peaks